digu-007/Boost_Geometry_Competency_Test_2020/README.md

 ![k = 11](https://github.com/digu-007/Boost_Geometry_Competency_Test_2020/blob/develop/images/S-11.png)
 ![k = 2](https://github.com/digu-007/Boost_Geometry_Competency_Test_2020/blob/develop/images/S-2.png)

+As we can see as the k decreases concave hull becomes sharper and sharper.
+When k is equal to total points, then we get convex hull as the concave hull solution.

 ### Performance

 For 200 random points and `k = 3`, execution time was about `221ms` for optimized version and `501ms` for basic version.
 Here k was incremented to `k = 14` for valid concave hull.